nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/HelpSequenceDiagram.puml" alt="HelpSequenceDiagram" />

-`AddressBookParser` ensures that there are no additional keywords provided.
-If there are keywords found, `AddressBookParser` throws a ParseException.
+`AddressBookParser` ensures that there are no additional parameters provided.
+If there are parameters found, `AddressBookParser` throws a ParseException.
 Otherwise, it creates a new instance of `HelpCommand`.

 Upon execution, `HelpCommand` returns an instance of `CommandResult` which contains the help message.